-From cheering crowds to the obligatory runner in a chicken suit, year on year the capital gears up for the the great day out that is the London Marathon (which takes place on Sunday April 26 2015).
+From cheering crowds to the obligatory runner in a chicken suit, year on year the capital gears up for the great day out that is the London Marathon (which takes place on Sunday April 24 2016).
 Whether you're limbering up to take part or just out for the fun of it, discover some amazing marathon facts as Blue Badge Tourist Guide Marc Belben tells tales of marathons past.

 The name ‘Marathon’ originates from the legend of Pheidippides, who in 490BC was said to have run from the battlefield of Marathon to Athens, a distance of 24.8 miles, to announce the victory of the Greeks over the Persians.
 Pheidippides was so exhausted that he collapsed and died.

 Today’s race of 26.2 miles dates back to the 1908 London Olympics.
 It is said that the original distance was extended to enable members of the royal family to watch the start of the race from the East Terrace at Windsor Castle and the end of it from the royal box in the Olympic stadium at White City.

 One of the most dramatic moments in Olympic history took place in the 1908 marathon.
 On a very hot and humid day, the diminutive Italian runner, Dorando Pietri ran into the stadium in first place.
 Suffering from exhaustion, he collapsed four times but was helped to his feet by British officials and somehow got over the finishing line to win the gold medal.
 However, the American Johnny Hayes, who had finished second, complained that Pietri had been unfairly helped.
 Pietri was stripped of his gold medal but was later given a special gold cup for courage by Queen Alexandra.